Overview

 I followed a structured, iterative approach aligned with large product teams:

-- •Interviewed designers and engineers to understand technical constraints, workflow challenges, and adoption barriers
+- •Collaborated with designers and engineers to understand constraints and workflows

-- •Validated design decisions through internal usability reviews and cross-functional feedback sessions to ensure components met both user needs and technical requirements
+- •Validated system decisions through internal reviews and cross-functional feedback

 Impact

-- •Accelerated feature shipping across multiple product teams by enabling faster component reuse and reducing design-engineering friction
+- •Accelerated feature delivery across multiple product teams

 Reflection